Accenture/reactive-interaction-gateway/README.md

 token=$(./encode_jwt --secret myJwtSecret --user alice --exp 1893456000)
 ```

 In this example we use "myJwtSecret" as the secret key (not a suitable key for production!).
 The token contains the user ID and---since we're only playing around here---we also add an expiration date that is well in the future (exp is given in [seconds since the epoch](https://en.wikipedia.org/wiki/Unix_time)).

-The token then looks like this:
+RIG expects the following fields to be present in the token: [`exp`](https://tools.ietf.org/html/rfc7519#section-4.1.4), [`jti`](https://tools.ietf.org/html/rfc7519#section-4.1.7) (e.g., used when blacklisting tokens), `roles` (a list of roles, may be empty), and `user` (basically used as a routing key).
+Our token should now look similar to this:

 ```javascript
 // Header: